AzzouziNouamane/amazonPriceChecker/README.md

 ### How to execute the script ?
 The 2 arguments needed are :
-  1/ URL of the Amazon's product.
+  1. URL of the Amazon's product.
-  2/ The price that you can afford to buy the product.
+  2. The price that you can afford to buy the product.

+  For example : python ./scraper.py amazon.com/MyBeautifulProductsURL 15.90
 ### Author
 [AZZOUZI Nouamane](https://github.com/AzzouziNouamane)